aplchian/lamrim/three-insight/13-valid-establishment.md

 This is because the non-exisance of such an object is is established by a **reasoning consciousness analyzing whether things exist exist instrinsically**; it is not established by conventional valid cognition.
 Therefore, in terms of **conventional consciousness**, they are not mistaken.

-So in terms of conventional consciousness, if there is no fault in the eye for ex, and it sees the object correctly, in the view of **conventional consciousness** if it is not mistaken, but in the view of **reasoning consciousness analyzing whether things exist exist instrinsically** it is mistaken.
+So in terms of conventional consciousness, if there is no fault in the eye for ex, and it sees the object correctly, in the view of **conventional consciousness** it is not mistaken, but in the view of **reasoning consciousness analyzing whether things exist exist instrinsically** it is mistaken.

 ```
 Some dependently arise things -- such as reflections and echoes -- are false and appear to be false even to the ignorant.
 Some things -- blue and other forms as well as minds, feelings, etc - appear to be true.
 The final nature of things [that is, emptiness], does not appear in any way to those who are ignorant.
 Therefore that nature[emptiness], and whatever is false, even conventionally are not conventional truths